 The answer is quite simple.
 Follow through on advice when it comes from experts.
 When a highly trained consultant with years of experience conducts scientific research for your business and then gives suggestions based on that research, it is wise to follow the advice.
 Implementing strategies based on scientific research can lead to more satisfied employees and customers and to higher profits.

 Kaplan and Norton address the question of why organizations often have difficulty implementing strategies even when those strategies are well-formulated.
 They state that one of the problems is that strategies are changing, but tools for measuring them have not kept pace.
-The second problem is the use of outdated, incremental strategies that take a long time to implement throughout the organization and are incapable of being effective in a dynamic and rapidly changing environment of today.
+The second problem is the use of outdated, incremental strategies that take a long time to implement throughout the organization and are incapable of being effective in the dynamic and rapidly changing environment of today.

 Utilizing scientifically sound research as a compass for change can help organizations overcome both of these obstacles.
 When it comes to measuring the effectiveness of strategies, scientific research can be used to accurately measure whether a strategy has had the desired outcome.
 Using sophisticated techniques such as the Root Cause Analysis can take the process one step further by identifying the direction future strategies should take.
 This addresses the second issue above regarding implementing strategies that can be effective in a dynamic and rapidly changing environment.
-Scientifically sound surveys such as those developed by NBRI, utilize standardized, actionable items that take much of the guesswork out of the intervention process.
+Scientifically sound surveys, such as those developed and deployed by NBRI, utilize standardized, actionable items that take much of the guesswork out of the intervention process.
 Once the root causes have been identified, you know exactly what area or areas need to be addressed, and strategies can be planned and implemented very quickly.

 While it is wise to utilize the resources of a well-established consulting firm to help you identify areas that need improvement, beware on any firm that offers to both diagnose your problems and implement the solutions.
 This is a conflict of interest and must be avoided.
 A reputable firm may offer guidance on the continuous improvement process, but will not try to sell you solutions.